adrhill/SparseConnectivityTracer.jl/docs/src/internals/adding_overloads.md

 - Tracers must error instead of entering branches in user code.
   This requires that overloaded functions return tracers instead of `Bool` (or numbers), as the former are designed to error in comparisons.
 - Overloads must ignore scalar values of non-tracer inputs.
-  While SCT can't guarantee conserservative sparsity patterns on stateful user code (e.g. due to stateful non-tracer values entering branches, see `f(x) = randn() > 0.5 ? x : 0`), we try to support as much of it as possible.
-  Overloads therefore can't assume non-tracer values to stay constant and instead need to return conservative patterns.
   *(While not set in stone, changing this rule in the future would require a breaking release.)*
 - Sparsity should be prioritized over performance.
 We assume global sparsity detection can be amortized.
 - `MethodError`s due to missing overloads can be avoided by returning a very conservative sparsity pattern.